 Once upon a time, it was easy to get carried away with the seasonal carousel-like shift in trends—in came one colour and out it went again when a designer said it should be so—and my list of desired items kept changing to suit.
 But these days, it's the same "forever" types of buys that remain important to me, simply waiting for that lottery win to roll in.
 However, classic doesn't have to mean boring: My personal-style essentials include less obvious things such as knitted co-ords (been wearing those for years, and before they were available in the mass market I was snapping them up from vintage stores in Spitalfields and Brooklyn) or snake-print knee-high boots (seriously, they're neutral enough to work with almost anything).
-So below you'll find an edit of 30 luxury items that I believe will stand the test of time in my wardrobe.
+So below you'll find an edit of luxury items that I believe will stand the test of time in my wardrobe.
 It doesn't mean I have the money to buy them all, but a girl can dream!

 I found this and instantly thought of editor Emma Spedding, but I think we'll have to timeshare it.
 Beige jumpers don't sound exciting, but a good one will last you a lifetime and make everything in your wardrobe look more elevated.